r-pogo/vade_mecum/Testing/ISTQB/Podstawy_testowania.md

 understandable manner.
 Traceability provides information to assess product quality, process capability, and project progress against business goals.

+`Test monitoring and control work products include`: test progress reports, documentation of control directives and risk information.
+All kinds of reports such as test progress reports and test summaries - In other words, who is working on what report?

 `Test analysis (what to test?)`: includes analyzing the test basis to identify testable features and to define and prioritize associated test conditions, together with the related risks and risk levels.
 The test basis and the test objects are also evaluated to identify defects they may contain and to assess their testability.